xyb3rt/urxvt-perls/README.md

 This should be used as a replacement for the default matcher extension, it also makes URLs clickable with the middle mouse button.

-After installing, put the following lines in your .Xdefaults:
+After installing, put the following lines in your .Xdefaults/.Xresources:

     URxvt.perl-ext-common: ...,url-select
     URxvt.keysym.M-u: perl:url-select:select_next